PICTURE BOOKS AND CHAPTER BOOKS

 Rhyming picture books translate poorly to international sales.
 However, incredible stories with inventive cadence and rhyme deliver a melodiousness that helps readers learn to read.
 How could we not be interested in a thoughtfully developed rhyming story with musical meter?
 If submitting a rhyming story, remember that the story itself must be stellar; otherwise, substandard rhyming may distract and detract from pacing and development.

 A fantastic story is the star with great characters, a unique plot line, and surprise ending ---

 The manuscript has been repeatedly scanned to assure PERFECT RHYME AND METER.

 PAGINATED MANUSCRIPT: Yes

 We're not acquiring stories with the following themes or elements.
 A resource for locating well-matched publishers is the CHILDREN'S WRITER & ILLUSTRATOR'S MARKET, updated annually.

 personal pets, family members, adult problem solvers

-manuscripts with similar sounding language to Dr. Seuss and Maurice Sendak's books
+manuscripts with language similar to Dr. Seuss, Maurice Sendak, or Shel Silverstein's books

 pedantic, overt "message in a bottle" tales